maxcom/lor-jamwiki/README.txt

 JAMWiki is distributed as a WAR file that can be installed onto any web application server that supports the JDK 1.4 and servlet 2.3 specifications.
 Refer to the web application server documentation for specific instructions on how to deploy a WAR file.
 Once the WAR file has been installed, restart the web application server and view the page http://<server>/<context>/ to begin the configuration process (<server> is the URL for your server, and <context> is the web application server context under which JAMWiki was installed).

 The setup process begins with the first JAMWiki pageview after setup.
+Setup requires the following:

+  1. A directory into which JAMWiki files can be written.
+  2. A directory (accessible to the web server) into while images and other files can be uploaded.
+  3. The relative path (with respect to the web server doc root) to the image upload directory.
-Setup requires that a directory into which JAMWiki files can be written be provided, as well as the name and login of an administrative user.
-If using a database for persistency then the database settings must also be provided (see the "Database Settings" section below).
+  4. The name and login of an administrative user.
+  5. (Optional) If using a database for persistency then the database settings must also be provided (see the "Database Settings" section below).

 Once the settings have been verified JAMWiki will create the user account, database tables or file directories, base properties, and default topics.
 Once complete JAMWiki redirects to the starting page, ready for use.
 That's all there is to it!

 DATABASE SETTINGS